Hans Faber

 Reckless Rhine skippers from Frisia

-The aforementioned Vita et miracula sancti Goaris recounts of two incidents with Frisian skippers who were too casually when passing the Lorelei.
+The aforementioned Vita et miracula sancti Goaris, written in the first half ninth century, recounts two incidents with specifically Frisian skippers who were too casual when passing the Lorelei.

-The first incident was a skipper traveling upstream, and who’s ship was towed by slaves or servants.
-The skipper did not stop at Saint Goar’s shrine because he was afraid of getting behind and would not be able to finish the transport in time (Lebecq 1983).
+The first incident was a skipper traveling upstream, whose ship was towed by slaves or servants.
+The skipper did not stop at the Saint Goar’s shrine because he was afraid of getting behind and would not be able to finish the transport in time (Lebecq 1983).
 We know Frisian skippers travelled in convoys (Van der Tuuk 2013).

 Negotiator ex supradicta Fresonum gente nauem per Rhenum flumen agebat et, ut moris est, quia aduerso flumine nauigabat, fune a suis nauem circa litus trahendam curauerat.

 The skipper was alone on his boat with only one servant.
-The number of servants or slaves pulling the barge probably were three (Franconi 2014).
-When the current pulled the ship to the dangerous riverbank, the skipper -on his own- was not able to steer his vessel away from it.
-The servants had to let go the towing rope.
-The moment they did, one of them got entangled by the rope and drowned.
+The number of servants or slaves pulling the barge was probably three (Franconi 2014).
+When the current pulled the ship to the dangerous riverbank, the skipper — on his own — was not able to steer his vessel away from it.
+The servants had to let go of the towing rope.
+The moment they did, one of them got entangled in the rope and drowned.
 Aware that a prayer at the shrine of Saint Goar is not an unnecessary luxury after all, the Frisian skipper hastily made a prayer.
-Immediately the drowned servant was awoken.
-He coughed up some blood, and walked away.
-To really make up for his misbehaviour, the skipper from Frisia left a pound silver at the shrine.
-And, of course, the world was a zombie richer in the process as well.
-If interested in stories about zombies from Frisia, check our post Make way for the dead!
+Immediately, the drowned servant was awakened.
+He coughed up some blood and walked away.
+To really make up for his misbehaviour, the skipper from Frisia left a pound of silver at the shrine.
+In addition, of course, the world was a zombie richer in the process as well.
+If interested in stories about zombies from Frisia, check our blog post Make way for the homesick dead!

-The second incident with a Frisian skipper not taking things too seriously at the Lorelei rock, happened when again no stopover was made at the shrine of Saint Goar.
+The second incident with a Frisian skipper not taking things too seriously at the narrow of the Lorelei Rock happened when no stopover was made at the shrine of Saint Goar.
 His boat was smashed against the rocks.
-Understanding in the meantime the gravity of the situation, this Frisian too made a little prayer.
+Understanding in the meantime the gravity of the situation, this Frisian skipper, too, made a little prayer.
 Saint Goar, not the worst, saved the Frisian and his precious cargo anyway.
-To balance scores, the skipper left one of the silk garments of his transport behind at the shrine (Pye 2014).
+To balance the scores, the skipper left one of the silk garments of his transport behind at the shrine (Pye 2014).

-If you want to make a lot of money quickly without unnecessary delays, then use highways and railways instead of the river Rhine.
+Firstly, if you see beauty, there is danger.
+Secondly, if you want to make a lot of money quickly without unnecessary delays and prayers, you’d better make use of highways and railways instead of the Rhine River.

-Note 1 – More downstream the river Rhine at the town of Rhenen, another saints guards over boatmen and ships, namely Saint Cunera.
-See our post Don’t believe everything they say about sweet Cunera.
+Note 1 – More downstream the River Rhine at the town of Rhenen, another saint guards over boatmen and ships, namely Saint Cunera.
+See our blog post Don’t believe everything they say about sweet Cunera.
+The queen who killed Cunera threw herself from a hill into the River Rhine as well.

-Note 2 - The best guess how the boats of Frisian Rhine skippers looked like, is the medieval boat excavated in the city of Utrecht in 1930.
-It is dated around the year 1000 (Van der Wijk 1933).
+Note 2 – The best guess as to how the boats of Frisian Rhine skippers looked is the medieval boat excavated in the town of Utrecht in 1930.
+It is dated around the year 1000 (Van der Wijk 1933, Kuiper et al 2011).
 The so-called Utrecht ship can be admired in a confined basement of the Centraal Museum Hofland in Utrecht.
+The space does not match that of the Vikingtidmuseet in the city of Oslo in Norway, for which there is no good reason, but you can see the ship anyway.
+The design – i.e., long, slender hulls, shallow draft, and strong one-piece bottoms – of the Utrecht ship is much older, probably from the early eighth century, and may well have flourished on the River Rhine.
+This is because they were stronger than planked bottoms for braving the dangerous rocky rapids between the cities of Koblenz and Mainz (Arnold 2024).

-Note 4 - For hikers, there is the Rheinsteig Trail.
-A 320 km trail on the east bank of the river Rhine between Bonn and Wiesbanden.
-Through the UNESCO World Heritage declared Upper Middle Rhine area.
+For hikers, there is the Rheinsteig Trail.
+A 320 kilometer trail on the east bank of the River Rhine between the cities of Bonn and Wiesbanden, through the UNESCO World Heritage declared Upper Middle Rhine area.

 Suggested music